AOD-9604 vs Tirzepatide

 What is the difference between AOD-9604 and Tirzepatide?

 AOD-9604 is a weight loss peptide that a modified fragment of human growth hormone (amino acids 177-191) studied for fat metabolism effects without the broader hormonal effects of full gh.
-Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials.
+Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials. first medication approved for obstructive sleep apnea.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, AOD-9604 or Tirzepatide?